 Can you draw a diagram for self-pollination?
 What do plants need for photosynthesis?

-What's a habitat?

-GLOSSARY
+Where do fish get their oxygen and how?
+What's an oviparous animal?

+PICTURE DICTIONARY

 bud: small growth on a plant can grow into a new plant, for example a potato bud.